KidsCollab/KidsCollab/docs/features/private pages.md

 ---
-title: Private Pages
+title: private pages
 tags:
   - feature/filter
+creation_date: Thursday, June 5th 2025, 10:56:16 pm
+last_edit_date: Saturday, September 27th 2025, 8:42:23 pm
 ---

 There may be some notes you want to avoid publishing as a website.
 Quartz supports this through two mechanisms which can be used in conjunction:

-## Filter Plugins
+# Filter Plugins

 [[making plugins#Filters|Filter plugins]] are plugins that filter out content based off of certain criteria.
 By default, Quartz uses the [[RemoveDrafts]] plugin which filters out any note that has `draft: true` in the frontmatter.